SohamBera16/bayesian-neural-network-based-prediction-using-Environmental-data/README.md

 The target of the project is to use Bayesian Neural Network in order to predict the quantity (in milliliters) of oxygen per liter of seawater which is a very crucial quality indicator of the marine ecosystem conditions.
 Based on the features Water temperature in degrees Celsius and Salinity (Practical Salinity Scale 1978), I try to predict the target variable.
 (Supervised Regression Task)

 ## Current Status:
+The loss function used for the model evaluation is